sindresorhus/eslint-plugin-unicorn/docs/rules/prevent-abbreviations.md

 Default replacements are available [here](https://github.com/sindresorhus/eslint-plugin-unicorn/blob/master/rules/prevent-abbreviations.js#L7).

-This rule is fixable for unambiguous abbreviations (that is, abbreviations with exactly one replacement defined).
+This rule is fixable for abbreviations with exactly one replacement defined.

 ## Fail